-Net cash used for investing activities of continuing operations was approximately \$232.1 million in 2020, while net cash provided by investing activities of continuing operations was approximately \$31.3 million in 2019.
-During 2020, we paid approximately \$193.5 million, net of cash acquired, in the aggregate to acquire RSA, Rapak, and Affaba & Ferrari.
-We invested approximately \$40.5 million in capital expenditures as we have continued our investment in growth, capacity and productivity-related capital projects.
-Cash received from the disposition of business, property and equipment was approximately \$2.0 million in 2020.
-During 2019, we invested approximately \$29.7 million in capital expenditures and received cash from the disposition of business, property and equipment of approximately \$128.1 million, primarily related to the sale of Lamons.
-During 2019, we paid approximately \$67.1 million, net of cash acquired, to acquire Plastic Srl and Taplast.
+Net cash used for investing activities was approximately \$79.2 million and \$232.1 million in 2021 and 2020, respectively.
+During 2021, we paid approximately \$34.3 million, net of cash acquired, to acquire Omega and TFI.
+We invested approximately \$45.1 million in capital expenditures as we have continued our investment in growth, capacity and productivity-related capital projects.
+During 2020, we paid approximately \$193.5 million, net of cash acquired, to acquire RSA, Rapak and Affaba & Ferrari.
+In 2020, we invested approximately \$40.5 million in capital expenditures and received cash from the disposition of business, property and equipment of approximately \$2.0 million.

-Net cash provided by financing activities in 2020 was approximately \$6.1 million, while net cash used for financing activities was approximately \$40.4 million in 2019.
-During 2020, we received proceeds from borrowings, net of repayments, of approximately \$48.2 million on our revolving credit facilities.
-We also purchased approximately \$39.4 million of outstanding common stock and used a net cash amount of approximately \$2.6 million related to our stock compensation arrangements.
-During 2019, we made net repayments of approximately \$0.3 million on our revolving credit facilities, purchased approximately \$36.7 million of outstanding common stock and used a net cash amount of approximately \$3.3 million related to our stock compensation arrangements.
+Net cash provided by financing activities was approximately \$11.8 million and \$6.1 million in 2021 and 2020, respectively.
+During 2021, we issued \$400.0 million principal amount of senior notes, made net repayments of approximately \$48.6 million on our revolving credit facilities, and redeemed \$300.0 million principal amount of senior notes.
+In connection with refinancing our long-term debt, we paid approximately \$13.6 million of debt financing fees and redemption premium.
+We also purchased approximately \$19.1 million of outstanding common stock, used a net cash amount of approximately \$5.2 million related to our stock compensation arrangements and paid dividends of approximately \$1.7 million.
+During 2020, we received proceeds from borrowings, net of repayments, of approximately \$48.2 million on our revolving credit facilities, purchased approximately \$39.4 million of outstanding common stock and used a net cash amount of approximately \$2.6 million related to our stock compensation arrangements.